WORK-FRIENDLY ONLINE RETREAT

 SENSE RESTRAINT

-Reducing activities that cause the mind to become restless, distracted or restricted, the mind will have time to settle and become at ease. rather than filling our time by engaging and distracting ourselves.
+Reducing activities that cause the mind to become restless, distracted and restricted.
+In this way the mind will have time to settle and become at ease.

 Reflections & interviews